dmnfarrell/pandastable/README.md

 **Documentation** is at http://pandastable.readthedocs.io/

+**Note:** dataexplore has now been re-implemented in the Qt toolkit in a new app called [Tablexplore](https://github.com/dmnfarrell/tablexplore).
+If you're only interested in the application and not the Tkinter widget, the new app is recommended.

-**Note:** pandas 1.0 no longer supports msgpack format so the project files now use pickle.
+**Note 2:** pandas 1.0 no longer supports msgpack format so the project files now use pickle.
 You will not be able to open your old project files in pandastable versions >0.12.1.

 ## Installation